GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 **oxd 3.1.1 is priced $0.33 per application per day:**

 - Each time a new application leverages your oxd-server a record is added to your oxd dashboard.
-You will be charged for each day the application remains active.
+You will be charged USD $0.33 each day the application remains active.

 - At the end of each month, usage fees are compiled and a billing summary is sent to all users associated with your account.

-- On the 7th day of the following month, the credit card associated with your account is charged for usage fees incurred during the previous month.
+- On the 7th day of each month, we will attempt to bill the credit card on file for usage fees incurred during the previous month.

 - New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

 - If you can not add a credit card, or would like to discuss volume discounts, [contact us for an oxd site license](https://gluu.org/contact).

 ## Support